 Detail of UI Sections

-crossover – In this section, you can adjust the crossover frequency for the sub bass.
-Crossover frequency decides where to start applying the sub bass in the frequency spectrum.
+crossover – In this section, you can adjust the crossover frequency for the sub-bass.
+Crossover frequency decides where to start applying the sub-bass in the frequency spectrum.
 You can adjust the crossover frequency up to 200Hz.
-You can also check out the range up to 20kHz by pressing the range to 20kHz and solo button.
+You can also check out the range up to 20kHz by pressing the range to 20kHz and the solo button.

-Primary meters section – This section gives help you to monitor the changes on the fly.
+Primary meters section – This section gives helps you to monitor the changes on the fly.

-A/B testing – This section is very important as A/B testing provide you with the ability to test multiple settings on the fly with one click.
+A/B testing – This section is very important as A/B testing provides you with the ability to test multiple settings on the fly with one click.

 Preset manager – This section provides you with the whole preset manager window where you can save, load your own presets along with using the default ones.
 Also, you can exchange presets online.